 A few days later this table was brought to my attention by a social media post.
 Having visited the site that produced the survey and read some of the media coverage and comments I felt frustrated and worried for a generation.
 My findings further underpinned my angst for the future of the UK competing in the digital, social, internet of things connected, collaborative world that my children will undoubtedly live and work in.

 Why didn’t “Internet Entrepreneur” or “App Designer”, “Game Designer”, or “Social Media Engineer” (now there’s a title) appear in this list?
 Let alone “Computer Scientist”.
-I guess the wrong demographic was asked and the right one never is.
+I guess the wrong demographic was asked and the right ones never are.
 The survey was directed by the current generation of politicians and media pundits that will disadvantage the next generation because that’s how we hang on to power!

 Schools media studies should reap the free world of the Internet and be based upon the students creating a blog, a web-site, even a Facebook community page or learn to broadcast as a YouTube channel.
 Most of this is free.
 They should learn an understanding of media management through SEO and Google Analytics.
 They should study how to measure the impact of social media interaction and data mining.